Healthy Homes Assessment Haumoana

 Home Assessments Haumoana for Rental Properties

-There are a myriad of concerns you should look for in an house inspection to determine whether your rental property meets the requirements of the Healthy Homes Standard.
-There are a few examples:
+There are a variety of things you should look for when conducting the home evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
+A few examples are:

 • Does the house have sufficient ventilation including extractor fans?

-The repercussions of not having the Healthy Home with regard to regulations under the Residential Tenancies Act and consequently getting on the wrong side of a tenant solutions ruling could be significant for property managers and landlords.
-For professional guidance, contact us today to book your rental property home assessment.
+The consequences of not having a Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of a tenant solutions ruling can be significant for property managers and landlords.
+For specialist advice get in touch today to schedule your rental property home assessment.

 home assessments for rental properties